apeskinian/p4_watch-o-tron/README.md

 ## Tools & Technologies Used

 > [!NOTE]
 > I have listed both Materialize and Bootstrap as CSS frameworks used.
 This is because my initial design used materialize as I wanted to use features such as card reveals and floating action buttons (seen in the wireframes).
-However it soon became apparent that using materialize was causing more issues as I got further into development.
+However it soon became apparent that using materialize was causing more compatibility issues as I got further into development.
 I therefore made the decision to switch over to Bootstrap for my CSS framework.

 - [![Markdown Builder](https://img.shields.io/badge/Markdown_Builder-grey?logo=markdown&logoColor=000000)](https://tim.2bn.dev/markdown-builder) used to generate README and TESTING templates.
 - [![Git](https://img.shields.io/badge/Git-grey?logo=git&logoColor=F05032)](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)